AVID Site Team Overview and Resources

 Summer Institute participants will have scheduled time on Day 1 and Day 2 dedicated to Site Teams.
-During this time, teams will use the AVID Site Team portal and AVID Site Team In-Person Training Materials to guide their work.
-The materials housed in the section are noted in the Beginning in the Summer section above.
+During this time, teams will use the AVID Site Team Portal and AVID Site Team In-Person Training Materials to guide their work.
+The materials housed in the section are noted within the “Meeting the Needs of Your Site: Beginning in the Summer” section above.
 To engage fully in this experience, each Site Team needs to be prepared to lead their team/table through the work while the District Director supports.
 Each team needs to have access to laptops to navigate through the portal.
 It will be important to note that your assigned space for Site Teams at Summer Institute may have different districts and Site Teams in the room, so exclusive use of the in-room technology by your team/district may not be available.
 Regional teams are intentional about assigning space to ensure that your district/team has the best experience.

 Districts that attend AVID Ignite are encouraged to create a designated time for Site Teams to engage in the Continuous Improvement Cycle.
 This could be before educators attend AVID Ignite, during the same week, or some time following their professional learning experience.
-The AVID Site Team portal and Summer Learning Modules are available to support District Directors and Site Coordinators in the development of goals and action steps for the upcoming school year.
-A description of these materials are noted in the Beginning in the Summer Section above.
+The AVID Site Team Portal and Summer Learning Modules are available to support District Directors and Site Coordinators in the development of goals and action steps for the upcoming school year.
+A description of these materials is included in the “Meeting the Needs of Your Site: Beginning in the Summer” section above.
 The work includes options for both in-person and virtual experiences.